Koxx3/SmartESC_STM32_v2/README.md

-This is an alternative firmware for Xiaomi M365 and Ninebot G30 controller
+This is an alternative firmware for Xiaomi M365 and Ninebot G30 controller.

 It uses VESC interface to communication throught BMS UART (full duplex UART).